The rubber tires can separate from the wheels, posing a choking hazard for young children.

 Consumers should immediately take the recalled toy away from children and return it to the store where purchased or contact Manhattan Toy for a full refund.

 About 5,100 (In addition, about 930 were sold in Canada)

 The passenger handgrips can come loose during operation of the snowmobile, increasing the risk that the passenger could lose balance and fall, resulting in severe injury.

-Consumers should immediately stop using the recalled ROVs and contact a Polaris dealer for a free inspection and repair.
-Polaris is contacting all known purchasers directly.
+Consumers should immediately stop using the recalled snowmobiles and contact a Yamaha snowmobile dealer to schedule a free repair.
+Yamaha is contacting all registered owners directly.